zhuqiuyang/hacker-notes/SICP/9BNotes.md

 #### Reduction (F A B) => (+ A B) in E1

-> And, at each point, there'll be no accumulated stuff on the stack because eachone's a real reduction
+> And, at each point, there'll be no accumulated stuff on the stack because each one's a real reduction

 举例对比 an iterative procedure